jeffyoon/lua_tutorial/README.md

 # Lua Tutorial

-This is a page for Lua tutorial and provides the example code for understaing the Lua
+This repository is for learning Lua and provides the example code for understaing the Lua

 1. Baisc data type